Human Performance and Sport Sciences

 3. Prepare exercise science students for careers in community physical fitness entities: public, private, corporate, commercial and clinical settings.

-Teacher Education Candidates are required to Pass Praxis I / Pre-Professional Skills Test; achieve a cumulative GPA of 2.75 before applying for admission into the Teacher Education Program.
+Teacher Education Candidates are required to Pass Praxis I / Pre-Professional Skills Tests or achieve the state threshold score on the ACT or SAT; achieve a cumulative GPA of 2.75 before applying for admission into the Teacher Education Program.
 Teacher education admission requirements are further specified in the introductory material included under the general heading: The College of Education.